You want smart political talk without the meltdowns?

 Almost like a we are the world.

-Bring in Lionel Richie.
+Bring in Lionel Ritchie.

 I mean, he's great.

-Bringing out Elton John and Billy Joel, you know, is stuff that every generation kind of likes.
+Bringing out Elton John and Billy Joel, you know, is the stuff that every generation kind of likes.

 Right.

-The the stuff that everybody sings along to.
+The stuff that everybody sings along to.

 Sorry.